Kong/docs.konghq.com/app/mesh/1.2.x/features/kds-auth.md

 title: Multi-zone authentication
 ---

-To add to the security of your deployments, Kong Mesh provides token generation for authenticating remote control planes to the global control plane.
+To add to the security of your deployments, {{site.mesh_product_name}} provides token generation for authenticating remote control planes to the global control plane.

 The control plane token is a JWT that contains: